w3c/wai-tutorials/source/site-navigation/index.html.erb.md

 ## Why is this important?

-Navigations reflect the underlying structure of websites, individual web pages, and multi-step processes such as check-out forms.They allow users to get an overview on the content and access information and functionality more easily when implemented properly.
+Navigation elements reflect the underlying structure of websites, individual web pages, and multi-step processes such as check-out forms.
+They allow users to get an overview on the content and access information and functionality more easily when implemented properly.

 * **Screen reader and keyboard users** benefit from keyboard interoperability and markup that allows them to operate menus in different ways.